matthewwilfred/matthewwilfred.github.io/_posts/2016-10-23-DSI-project2.md

 ### Approaching the problem

-We can approach problem statement 1 by looking at __artist popularity__ in a number of different ways, mainly by investigating the __distribution of__:
+We can approach problem statement 1 by looking at __artist popularity__ in a number of different ways, mainly by investigating the distribution of:

 1. number of songs by artist that appeared in the Top 100
 2. ranking achieved by these songs